-- The progress and development of every pupil in their class - Working closely with any LSA's (Learning Support Assistants and specialist staff to plan and assess the impact of support and interventions and how they can be linked to classroom teaching - Working with the SENDCO to review each pupil's progress and development and decide on any changes to provision - Ensuring they follow the SEND policy
+- The progress and development of every pupil in their class - All teachers are expected to read/access and implement SEND pupil information and recommended strategies which are available on the MAT's information system. - All teachers work within the graduated approach to SEN. - All teachers are responsible for planning/assessing and reviewing work in order to meet the needs of individual pupils. - All teachers have a responsibility to identify/refer any concerns regarding SEND to Head of Department/Head of Year/SENCO. - Working closely with any LSA's (Learning Support Assistants) and specialist staff to plan and assess the impact of support and interventions and how they can be linked to classroom teaching - Working with the SENDCO to review each pupil's progress and development and decide on any changes to provision - Ensuring they follow the SEND policy